digital-asset/daml/docs/source/getting-started/installation.rst

 1. Install the dependencies
 ***************************

-The Daml Connect SDK currently runs on Windows, macOS and Linux.
+The Daml SDK currently runs on Windows, macOS and Linux.

 You need to install: